-Risk Our response to the risk Key observations communicated to the Audit Committee qualitative factors and other information used to value investments; • We re-performed the management and incentive fee calculations for mathematical accuracy and consistency with the terms of the investment advisory agreement; and • Reporting to the Audit Committee on the calibration of investment valuations against EY's ranges.
+Risk Our response to the risk What we concluded to the Audit Committee Valuation of unquoted investments (continued).
+Performed roll forward procedures to capture any material fair value changes between 31 December 2018 and 28 February 2019, with specific focus on changes in macro factors such as company specific and industry specific events and agree to supporting evidence; Performed procedures to assess whether, in light of market data, the fair values of certain recently acquired investments continue to approximate to their consideration paid; and Assist us in determining whether the Company's specialist was appropriately qualified and independent.
+Updating our previous discussions with JZAI and RedSky with respect to the qualitative factors and other information used to value investments We re-performed the management and incentive fee calculations for mathematical accuracy and consistency with the terms of the investment advisory agreement; and Reporting to the Audit Committee on the calibration of investment valuations against EY's ranges.
 Impairment of direct loans measured at amortised cost (2019: \$58 million; 2018 \$57 million) Risk that the carrying value of the direct loans might be misstated due to application of inappropriate methodologies, inputs and/or judgemental factors determining the expected credit loss in accordance with IFRS 9.
-Refer to the Audit Committee Report; Accounting policies in Notes 2 and 3, and Notes 7, 12 and 22 to the Financial Statements For all loans greater than materiality we have performed the following procedures: • We obtained copies of the signed loan agreements including any changes to the terms and conditions of the loans; • We re-performed the amortised cost calculations for mathematical accuracy and consistency with the terms of the loan agreements; and • We obtained the expected credit loss calculation from the Investment Advisor for each material loan, re-performed the calculation for mathematical accuracy and assessed the inputs, estimates and judgements applied by management specific to each loan.
+Refer to the Audit Committee Report (page 41); Accounting policies in Notes 2 and 3, and Notes 7, 12 and 22 to the Financial Statements.
+For all loans greater than materiality we have performed the following procedures: We obtained copies of the signed loan agreements including any changes to the terms and conditions of the loans; We re-performed the amortised cost calculations for mathematical accuracy and consistency with the terms of the loan agreements; and We obtained the expected credit loss calculation from the Investment Advisor for each material loan, re-performed the calculation for mathematical accuracy and assessed the inputs, estimates and judgements applied by management specific to each loan.
 We confirmed that there were no material matters arising from our audit work on the judgments and estimates made by management regarding the expected credit loss that we wished to bring to the attention of the Committee.
 We confirmed that the expected credit loss was not materially misstated.